 What Is Identity Theft?

-When a grifter steals your identity, they’re essentially gathering enough of your personal information to pass themselves off as you.
+Think of identity theft like someone making a perfect copy of your house key — except instead of your house, it’s your entire financial life.
+These criminals gather enough personal information to essentially become you in the digital world.
 They may buy your data on the dark web.
 They may hack into or steal one of your devices.
 They may even get you to give it to them through a phony email or telephone call.

 >> Also Check Out: How to Spot and Stop Online Phishing